 The shares are held by the resident company as trading stock.
-During the same tax year the foreign branch sold the shares for R9 500.
+During the same year of assessment the foreign branch sold the shares for R9 500.
 The sale of the shares did not result in a tax liability in Country M.